 When you travel to Bekal, you will love to visit popular tourist spots and enjoy the local culture.
 Amongst other Things to do in Bekal, you can surely explore some of the best things to do in Bekal to make your trip a fulfilling one.
 On a trip to Bekal things to do can include exploring Bekal attractions and visiting the places of interest.

 This fort is situated 10 km from Bekal and less than a few minutes away from Kasaragod town.
 It was built in the 17th century by Shivappa Nayaka.
 This fort is now mostly in ruins but tourists must visit it to see glimpses of architectural excellence.
 The Chandragiri river flows next to the fort and one can enjoy boat rides to see the palm groves and nearby islands.
 The sunset can be enjoyed from this fort.
-An old temple called the Kizhur is situated here and the festival of Pattutsavamis celebrated every year.
+An old temple called the Kizhur is situated here and

 They are the distinguished ashrams in the district of Kanhangad.
 The Anandashramam was found by Swami Ramdas, a distinguished Vaishnavapietist in 1939 and is located around 5 kms away from the Kanhangad Railway Station towards the east.
 The ashram is set amongst picturesque surroundings of coconut and mango groves.
 The followers retreat for meditation on a hill which lies to the east of the ashrama